t0mt0mm/ecu-test/README.md

 - Connection errors or decoding issues surface through dialogs and the status bar instead of terminating the application.

 ## Signal Browser & Watchlist
 All signals from the active DBC are shown in the browser.
 Search filters both message names and signal metadata.
 Double-clicking a signal adds it to the watchlist.
-Watchlist entries refresh at 10 Hz and include the unit and the timestamp of the most recent update.
+The context menu offers **→ Plot** (adds the signal to the multi-plot) and, in Dummy mode, **→ Simulate…** for a compact signal generator dialog.
+Watchlist entries refresh at 10 Hz, show unit and last-update timestamps, and expose a per-row “Plot” checkbox that feeds the multi-plot panel.
 Selected watchlist signals can be logged directly from the Logging tab.

+## Plots & Simulation in Channel Cards
+Each channel card now includes quick action buttons (OFF/20/50/100 %) and a **Show plot** toggle.
+When enabled, the card renders a 60-second ring buffer of the command and feedback values using pyqtgraph.
+The **⚙ Sim** button (visible in Dummy mode) opens a channel-specific dialog so you can adjust parameters such as time constants, noise levels, and gain; updates persist to `profiles/channels.yaml` and immediately influence the dummy physics.

+The Signals tab also features a shared multi-plot area.
+Check the global **Enable multi-plot** box to reveal it, toggle individual watchlist rows into the plot, and pause or resume rendering without interrupting data capture.
+Use **Save PNG** to export the current curves with ISO-formatted timestamps.
+Plot selections, pause state, and channel-level plot toggles are stored in `QSettings` so your layout is restored on the next launch.

 ## Sequencer
 Every channel card embeds its own sequencer.
 Provide ON seconds, OFF seconds, and total duration (minutes) and press **Start Sequence**.
 The backend receives deterministic commands at the UI tick rate while manual controls are locked. **Stop** halts immediately, and switching backends automatically stops all sequencers.
 Logging continues uninterrupted during sequencer operation.